-GMIN exercised a "buy-down right" to reduce Osisko's royalty to 1.75% and paid a cash consideration of US\$2 million.
-GMIN's second "buy-down right" (as defined in the royalty agreement) to further reduce Osisko's royalty to 0.75% can be exercised within 30 days of a construction decision in respect of the TZ Project (for a cash consideration of US\$3.5 million).
-See "General Development of the Business - Three-Year History - Financial Year Ended December 31, 2021, and up to the Date of this Annual Information Form - Private Royalty Buydown".
+GMIN exercised two "buy-down rights" to reduce Osisko's royalty to 0.75% and paid an aggregate cash consideration of US\$5.5 million in respect thereof.
+See "General Development of the Business - Three-Year History - Financial Year Ended December 31, 2021 - Private Royalty Buydown" and "General Development of the Business - Three-Year History - Financial Year Ended December 31, 2022, and up to the Date of this Annual Information Form - Private Royalty Second Buydown".